-Where the lease permits and the First Right Holder seeks to build more than one dwelling on the Remediated Block (e.g. a unit-titled dual occupancy) the owner occupation obligations under the Scheme will apply to only one dwelling.
+Where the lease permits and the First Right Holder seeks to build more than one dwelling on the Vacant Block, the owner occupation obligations under the Scheme will apply to only one dwelling.
 This means the First Right Holder must live in, and may not sell, one of the dwellings until they have occupied it as their primary residence for at least six months from the registration of the Units Plan.